preesm/preesm/releng/README.md

 ```
 This profile adds:
 *   Javadoc generation: bound to the **process-sources** phase, it generates the Javadoc site using the [maven-javadoc-plugin](https://maven.apache.org/plugins/maven-javadoc-plugin/).
 *   Source plugin generation: During **prepare-packaging** phase, the [tycho-source-plugin](https://eclipse.org/tycho/sitedocs/tycho-source-plugin/plugin-source-mojo.html) generates, along with the binary package, an Eclipse bundle that contains the source code of every plugin.
-This is used for publishing SDks.
+This is used for publishing SDKs.
 *
 This profile also activates the generation of the Source Feature that include all generated source plugins using the [tycho-source-feature-plugin](https://eclipse.org/tycho/sitedocs-extras/tycho-source-feature-plugin/source-feature-mojo.html).
 *   **/releng/** intermediate POM: this submodule contains the plugins for the generation of the features, the site, and the product.
 This POM also enable the [Preesm Maven repository](http://preesm.sourceforge.net/maven/) for accessing the [sftp-maven-plugin](https://github.com/preesm/sftp-maven-plugin).

-### Versionning
+### Versioning

 *   How/when update version: [Semantic Versioning](http://semver.org/);
     *   Can also add 4th level of version for hotfixes